andrewmarous/opsmart-ai/product_classifier/README.md

 ## Installation

-To get started, <b>you need to have Python 3.10+ installed.</b> The Windows installer for Python 3.11, which fulfills this requirement, can be downloaded by [clicking this link.](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe) You can set up the project using the following steps:
+To train the model, <b>you need to have Python 3.10+ installed.</b> The Windows installer for Python 3.11, which fulfills this requirement, can be downloaded by [clicking this link.](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe) You can set up the project using the following steps:

 1. **Install the dependencies:**